borizook/borizook/README.md

 🌱 Current Focus

-Improving public healh by explornig the dynamics of zoonotic infectious diseases both in human and wildlife populations
+Improving Public Health by explornig the dynamics of zoonotic infectious diseases both in human and wildlife populations

 Utilizing spatial modeling and mechanistic approaches to inform disease surveillance and control strategies.